-Wood, earth, metal, textiles: every two years, the Academy invites some twenty professionals to develop prospective projects around a universal material, overseen by an invited designer who takes on the role of pedagogical director.
-With each edition craftspeople, engineers and designers enhance their knowledge of the chosen material, exploring possible routes for innovation.
+Wood, earth, metal, textiles, glass, and now stone: every two years, the Skills Academy invites some twenty professionals to develop prospective projects around a universal material, overseen by a leader in their field, who takes on the role of programme director.
+With each edition, craftspeople, engineers and designers enhance their knowledge of the chosen material, exploring possible routes for innovation.
 The programme fosters cross-disciplinary knowledge and collective intelligence.

-A nine-month long calendar is drawn up for the chosen Academy participants, who are selected across all age groups.
+An eleven-month-long calendar is drawn up for the Academy participants, who are selected across all age groups.
 All of the participants apply to the Academy with the aim of honing and enriching their skills in a unique environment that facilitates dialogue and emulation.
-This singular moment in their careers enables them to explore the multiple dimensions of materials that are integral to their practice in the company of leading specialists.
+This singular moment in their careers enables them to explore the multiple dimensions of materials that are integral to their practice, in the company of specialists.